 - I am experiencing technology-related challenges with teaching, research or coursework.
 Who can I contact for support?

-If you are experiencing challenges with technology for remote teaching, contact the faculty member for whom you are teaching and/or SCAD for the department for which you are teaching.
+If you are experiencing challenges with technology for teaching, contact the faculty member for whom you are teaching and/or SCAD for the department for which you are teaching.
 Refer to the SCAD roster to determine the department’s SCAD.

 Research and Coursework